-Join Gini von Courter for an in-depth discussion in this video Using the exercise files, part of Up and Running with Box.
+Join Gini von Courter for an in-depth discussion in this video Using the exercise files, part of Learning Box.

 If you're a Premium Member of the Lynda.com Training Library, you have access to the exercise files used in this course.
 They're in one folder named Exercise Files.
 I've placed a copy of it here on my Desktop.
 You might wish to do that as well.
 The Exercise Files folder includes three folders with Documents, Logos and Marketing Previews.
 And I'll use these files to show you how to work with Box.
 When I use one of the exercise files, then a banner will appear on the screen telling you what file I'm using.